The Paper (2008 TV series)

-The Paper is a reality television show on MTV.
+The Paper is a reality television series on MTV.
 The show covers the lives of the Cypress Bay High School newspaper staff, focusing mostly on four senior editors.
 It is set in Weston, Florida.

 The series finale aired on May 26, 2008.

-The second season had been cast at a high school in Texas but midway into production the season became the TV series My Life As Liz.
+The second season had been cast at a high school in Texas but midway into production the season became the TV series My Life as Liz.

 Format

 The show typically follows the students' lives during school, during the layout and writing of their paper, and during their free time.